 Salt Lake City, UT/Las Vegas, NV – December 11, 2018

-At CES 2019 in Las Vegas (January 8-11, 2019), EnOcean, world leader in energy harvesting wireless technology, will be launching a new ceiling-mounted solar-powered motion detector for Bluetooth lighting control systems communicating via Bluetooth® Low Energy (BLE).
-It will be the first self-powered Bluetooth® motion detector on the market integrating EnOcean’s field-proven energy harvesting technology and offering best customer experience by being maintenance-free, freely positionable, highly flexible and easy to install.
+At CES 2019 in Las Vegas (January 8-11, 2019), EnOcean, world leader in energy harvesting wireless technology, will be launching a new ceiling-mounted solar-powered occupancy sensor (PIR) for Bluetooth lighting control systems communicating via Bluetooth® Low Energy (BLE).
+It will be the first self-powered Bluetooth® occupancy sensor on the market integrating EnOcean’s field-proven energy harvesting technology and offering best customer experience by being maintenance-free, freely positionable, highly flexible and easy to install.
 The new sensor, in a small and functional housing design, will add to EnOcean’s Easyfit portfolio of battery-free Bluetooth® switches and perfectly support the company’s strategy to easily provide precious data for the digitalization of buildings using LED lighting systems as data backbone for intelligent control.
 Visitors to the CES show can experience EnOcean’s Easyfit Bluetooth® solutions at Sands Expo #40464.
 The new sensor will be available on the market from January 2019.

 The new self-powered Easyfit sensor (EMDCB) uses a passive infrared (PIR) sensor to detect motion and integrates tiny solar cells to harvest ambient light.
 These solar cells generate the energy for the sensor’s operation making it self-powered and maintenance-free.
 An energy storage element stores the harvested energy bridging a period of time when no light is available to ensure an uninterrupted operation.
 Besides occupancy detection, the new Bluetooth® sensor integrates a light sensor that allows light level control based on the actual light intensity.
 Like the battery-free Easyfit switches, the sensor also has a Near Field Communication (NFC) interface to be easily integrated and commissioned for lighting control systems via a NFC reader, a smartphone or a tablet.